semuconsulting/pynmeagps/README.md

 * SET message (i.e. command input to the receiver)
 * POLL message (i.e. query input to the receiver in anticipation of a response back)

-The message payload can be defined via keyword parameters in one of two ways:
+The message payload can be defined via keyword arguments in one of two ways:
 1. A single keyword parameter of `payload` containing the full payload as a list of string values (any other keyword parameters will be ignored).
 2. One or more keyword parameters corresponding to individual message attributes.
 Any attributes not explicitly provided as keyword parameters will be set to a nominal value according to their type.